scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

 Introduction
 ------------
-The classes were defined using the G-mode multivariate clustering method, designed by A. I. Gavrishin [Coradini1976] and previously implemented to FORTRAN V by [Coradini1977] to classify geochemical samples, but applicable to a wide range of research fields, as planetary sciences [REF], disk-resolved remote sensing [REF] and cosmology [REF].
+The classes were defined using the G-mode multivariate clustering method, designed by A. I. Gavrishin [Cor76] and previously implemented to FORTRAN V by [Cor77] to classify geochemical samples, but applicable to a wide range of research fields, as planetary sciences [REF], disk-resolved remote sensing [REF] and cosmology [REF].
 The G-mode classifies *N* elements into *Nc* unimodal clusters containing *Na* elements each.
 Elements are described by M variables.

 This method is unsupervised, which allows an automatic identification of clusters without any a priori knowledge of the sample distribution.
-For that, user must control only two critical parameters for the classification, the confidence levels *q1* and *q2*, that may be equated, for simplification.
-The smaller these parameters get, more clusters are resolved and lower their variances are.
+For that, user must control only two critical parameters for the classification, the confidence levels *q1* and *q2*, that may be equated for simplification.
+Smaller these parameters get, more clusters are resolved and lower their variances are.

-The G-mode procedure used here follows a adapted version of the method published by [Gavrishin1992], briefly described by [Fulchignoni2000] and reviewed by [Tosi2005] and [Leyrat2010].
+The G-mode used here follows a adapted version of the method published by [Gav92], briefly described by [Ful00] and reviewed by [Tosi05] and [Ley10].
 Robust estimators, a faster initial seed finder and statistical whitenning were introduced to produce a more robust set of clusters and optimize the processing time.
 The coding was performed in Python 2.7 with help of Matplotlib, Numpy and Scipy packages.
 The method procedure can be briefly summarized in two parts: the first one is the cluster recognition and